May 1, 2023

 After running the Export-M365DSCConfiguration command, it will generate a DSC configuration script that contains your Azure AD tenant configurations.
 Save this script to a secure location, such as an encrypted folder, a secure file server, or a cloud storage service that supports encryption and access controls.

-Step 4: Automate and Schedule Backups
+Automate and Schedule Backups with DSC

 To automate the backup process, create a PowerShell script file that contains the steps described above.
 Save the script with a ".ps1" extension, for example, "AzureADBackupM365DSC.ps1".